Table of Contents

 ARTH4401 Seminar in Art Historical Research (three credits) is required and must be taken during the Junior or Senior year.
 This course is counted as one of the required eight courses discussed above.
-Please note: This course is offered only in the Fall semester of each year.
+Please note: ARTH4401 is offered only in the Fall semester of each year.

 Students having earned a score of five on their AP exam may have the option of waiving the ARTH1101 and ARTH1102 requirement, although the same overall number of courses (11) for the major remains unchanged.
-Students having earned a score of four may waive either 1101 or 1102, but not both.
+Students having earned a score of four may waive either ARTH1101 or ARTH1102, but not both.

 The Film Studies major applies the liberal arts tradition to the present-day culture of images and technologies.
 Courses in film history, theory, and criticism enable students to become active, selective, and ethical participants in a world progressively more dominated by the media of visual communication.

 Research-based studies in American and world cinema explore the mutual influence of the films and their respective diverse cultures and historic periods.
 Familiarity with several great films and filmmakers provides a basis for understanding the relationship between contemporary artists and industrial society.
 Each student will have an opportunity to apply this theoretical knowledge to the experience of film making and exhibition both through programs in scripting, photography, production, and digital editing and through an extensive internship program in the Boston area.

 Students are encouraged to widen and deepen their understanding of the medium through additional courses in Art History, Studio Art, Theater, and Communication.
 While this Film Studies major provides a solid foundation for further studies and professional involvement in the industry, it also offers the liberal arts student a broad-based preparation for other career options.

 The Film Studies major requires 12 courses (36 credits), four of which must be above the 3000 level.
 These must be distributed as follows: